Hadi-M-Ibrahim/Macros-On-Demand/README.md

 http://127.0.0.1:8000/

 If the backend does not run properly on **UCLA WiFi**, you may need to switch to a **hotspot** or another **network**.

+# Frontend

+## Step 1: Install required packages

+Ensure that Node.js is installed.
+Then, move to the Frontend directory with `cd Frontend`.

+Run `npm install` to install required packages.

+## Step 2: Start the app

+In the Frontend directory, run `npm start`.
+Access the app at http://localhost:8081